top of page

 NEXT GENERATION ARTIST PROGRAMME

-Next Generation Artists 2025-26.jpg
+Next Generation Artists 2025-26.png

-Next Generation Artists 2025-2026
+Next Generation Artists Showcase Perfomers

 Sopranos: Cassia Moore, Naela Cahir, Marianna Rodrigues

-Altos: Olivia Sheehy, Orla Smith, Ellen Griffiths
+Altos: Orla Smith, Ellen Griffiths

-Tenors: Desmond Halvin, Callum Jeacle
+Tenors: Desmond Halvin, Oliver Heath*

 Basses: John Johnston, Fraser Robinson